Jury members

 Bio

-Christoph Thoke is a renowned German producer whose films have been selected at over 530 festivals and have won more than 120 awards.
+Christoph is a renowned German producer whose films have been selected at over 530 festivals and have won more than 120 awards.
 He has worked with major directors like Bruno Dumont and Apichatpong Weerasethakul.
 His films Lorna’s Silence (dir.
 Jean-Luc & Pierre Dardenne) and Tropical Malady (dir.
 Apichatpong Weerasethakul) received awards at Cannes.

 FIPRESCI Jury